aachaq/aachaq/README.md

 🌱 I’m currently learning IT in LEET coding school in UM6P - Mohammed VI Polytechnic University

-*LEET is school Affiliated to School 42 in Paris.
+*LEET is school Affiliated to 42 school in Paris.

 📫 How to reach me -> achaqabbes@gmail.com